OpenCLIM/citycat-dafni/README.md

 Data is made available to the model at the following paths.
 The spatial projection of all datasets is assumed to be British National Grid.
 - inputs/dem
+- inputs/future-drainage
-- inputs/ukcp
+- inputs/feh13-ddf
 - inputs/buildings
 - inputs/green_areas

 ## Usage
-`docker build -t citycat-dafni . && docker run -v "data:/data" --env PYTHONUNBUFFERED=1 --env RAINFALL_MODE=return_period --env TOTAL_DEPTH=40 --env SIZE=0.1 --env DURATION=1 --env POST_EVENT_DURATION=0 --env RETURN_PERIOD=100 --env X=258722 --env Y=665028 --env POOLING_RADIUS=20 --env OPEN_BOUNDARIES=True --name citycat-dafni citycat-dafni `
+`docker build -t citycat-dafni . && docker run -v $PWD/data:/data --env PYTHONUNBUFFERED=1 --env RAINFALL_MODE=return_period --env SIZE=0.1 --env DURATION=1 --env POST_EVENT_DURATION=0 --env TOTAL_DEPTH=40 --env RETURN_PERIOD=100 --env X=258722 --env Y=665028 --env POOLING_RADIUS=10 --env OPEN_BOUNDARIES=True --env PERMEABLE_AREAS=polygons --env ROOF_STORAGE=0 --env TIME_HORIZON=2050 --name citycat-dafni-return-period citycat-dafni`

-## <a name="return-periods">Generate return period events from UKCP18</a>
+## <a name="return-periods">Uplift return period rainfall depth based on UKCP18</a>
-If `RAINFALL_MODE` is set to "return period" then the data in the `UKCP18` dataslot will be used to derive a rainfall total.
+If `RAINFALL_MODE` is set to "return period" then the rainfall depth corresponding to the `DURATION` and `RETURN_PERIOD` are extracted from the DDF curve in the `feh13-ddf` dataslot.
-The netCDF is first clipped to an area generated using a combination of `X`, `Y`, `SIZE` and `POOLING_RADIUS`.
-Then, the annual maxium rainfall totals for the given duration are calculated using pandas.
-Finally, the [lmoments3](https://github.com/openhydrology/lmoments3) package is used to fit a generalised extreme value distribution from which the rainfall total corresponding to the `RETURN_PERIOD` is extracted.
+This depth is then increased by the percentage corresponding to the `TIME_HORIOZON` from the uplifts in the `future-drainage` dataslot.

 ## <a name="storm-profile">Fit storm profile to rainfall event</a>
 A storm profile is fitted to the rainfall total using the `DURATION` of the event and a static unit profile.